integratop/gitlab-org-charts-mirror/doc/development/_index.md

 See [Architecture of GitLab Helm charts](../architecture/_index.md) for this information.

+## Adding a new chart or component

+See the [new charts readiness documentation](readiness/_index.md) for guidance to add a new component or subchart to the GitLab Helm chart.

 ## Environment setup

 See [setting up your development environment](environment_setup.md) to prepare your workstation for charts development.